li-nd/bip39-chiper-mac/docs/usage.md

 ### 5. Result — your codes

-After encryption you see all position-dependent codes in order.
+After encryption you see one code per word slot, listed in phrase order.
 From here you can:

 - **Copy** — clipboard (auto-clears after ~45 seconds if unchanged)
 - **To file** — save a `.txt` export